AkashDataScience/language_translation_optimization/README.md

 - [**train.py**](train.py)
     - This is the main file of this project
     - It uses functions available in `dataset.py` and `model.py`.
-    - Most of the opimization techniques are imaplimented in this file
+    - Most of the opimization techniques are implemented in this file

 ## :building_construction: Model Architecture
 The model is implemented based on Attention Is All You Need paper.
 The transformer architecture is